 Photography by Mathilde Hauser

-To celebrate the 50th anniversary of Auroville this year, which coincided with the launch of this line, we decided to number the first collage 50 1, or 501.
+To celebrate the 50th anniversary of Auroville, which coincided with the launch of this line, we decided to number the first collage 50 1, or 501.
 The sequence then continues roughly in the order that I created them.